 To overcome the first difficulty, we have to understand what fractional separation really means.
 The first question is whether fractional separation is equivalent to some notion of integral separation, perhaps up to constant factors.
-The first, naive, question is whether a fractional (X, Y)-separator of weight w implies that there are O(w) edges whose union is an (X, Y)-separator, i.e., there is a (X, Y)-separator S with $\rho_H(S) = O(w)$ .
+The first, naive, question is whether a fractional (X, Y)-separator of weight w implies that there are O(w) edges whose union is an (X, Y)-separator, i.e., there is an (X, Y)-separator S with $\rho_H(S) = O(w)$ .
 There is a simple counterexample showing that this is not true.
-It is well-known that for every integer k > 0 there is a hypergraph H such that $\rho^(H) = 2$ and $\rho(H) = k$ .
-Let V be the set of vertices of H and let H' be obtained from H by extending it with two independent sets X, Y, each of size k, and connecting every vertex of $X \cup Y$ with every vertex of V. It is clear that there is a fractional (X, Y)-separator of weight 2, but every (X, Y)-separator S has to fully contain at least one of X, Y, or V, implying $\rho{H'}(S) \ge k$ .
+It is well-known that for every integer k > 0, there is a hypergraph $H_k$ such that $\rho^(H_k) = 2$ and $\rho(H_k) = k$ .
+Let V be the set of vertices of $H_k$ and let $H'k$ be obtained from $H_k$ by extending it with two independent sets X, Y, each of size k, and connecting every vertex of $X \cup Y$ with every vertex of V. It is clear that there is a fractional (X, Y)-separator of weight 2, but every (X, Y)-separator S has to fully contain at least one of X, Y, or V, implying $\rho{H'}(S) \ge k$ .

 A less naive question is whether a fractional (X, Y)-separator with weight w in H implies that there exists an (X, Y)-separator S with $\rho_H^(S) = O(w)$ (or at most f(w) for some function f).
-It can be shown that this is not true either: using the hypergraph family presented in [44, Section 5], one can construct counterexamples where the minimum weight of a fractional (X, Y)-separator is a constant, but $\rho_H^(S)$ has to be arbitrarily large if S is an (X, Y)-separator (we omit the details).
+It can be shown that this is not true either: using the hypergraph family presented in [Marx 2011, Section 5], one can construct counterexamples where the minimum weight of a fractional (X, Y)-separator is a constant, but $\rho_H^(S)$ has to be arbitrarily large for every (X, Y)-separator S (we omit the details).

 We will characterize fractional separation in a very different way.
-We show that if there is a fractional (A,B)-separator of weight w, then there is a (A,B)-separator S with b(S) = O(w) for every edge-dominated monotone submodular function b.
+We show that if there is a fractional (A, B)-separator of weight w, then there is an (A, B)-separator S with b(S) = O(w) for every edge-dominated monotone submodular function b.
+Note that this separator S can be different for different functions b, so we are not claiming that there is a single (A, B)-separator S that is small in every b.
 The converse is also true, thus this gives a novel characterization of fractional separation, tight up to a constant factor.
-This result is the key idea that allows us to move from the domain of submodular functions to the domain of pure hypergraph properties: if there is no (A,B)-separator such that b(S) is small, then we know that there is no small fractional (A,B)-separator, which is a property of the hypergraph H and has no longer anything to do with the submodular function b.
+This result is the key idea that allows us to move from the domain of submodular functions to the domain of pure hypergraph properties: if there is no (A, B)-separator such that b(S) is small, then we know that there is no small fractional (A, B)-separator, which is a property of the hypergraph Honly and has no longer anything to do with the submodular function b.